-Clinical psychologist from Minneapolis and co author of “Become a Better Lover in Thirty Days”, Curtis Levang says that “Music can increase one’s libido.”
+A clinical psychologist from Minneapolis and co-author of “Become a Better Lover in Thirty Days,” Curtis Levang says that “Music can increase one’s libido.”

-And Frank Diaz, PhD who is an assistant professor of music at the University of Oregon, says that music can stimulate the release of serotonin which is a neurotransmitter that helps in regulating your mood.
+And Frank Diaz, Ph.D., an assistant professor of music at the University of Oregon, says that music can stimulate the release of serotonin, a neurotransmitter that helps regulate your mood.

 So it makes sense that music can also have a powerful effect on your sexual drive.